elia/vscode-textmate/README.md

 You can now use `scmBranchName` in the `windowTitle` setting.

-### `vscode-textmate.closeOtherEditors`
+### `vscode-textmate.closeOtherEditors`, `vscode-textmate.closeEditorInAllGroups`

-Fix the default VSCode behavior of asking to save unsaved files when closing other editors.
+Fix the default VSCode behavior of asking to save unsaved files when closing editors.
-This command will silently close all editors except the current one and any "dirty" editor.
+These commands will close specified editors except any "dirty" or "pinned" editor.

 ### Bracket/Block Navigation